 Origin and History

 In September 1679, the regiment marched from Philippsburg to Eger in Bohemia to assume garrison duties.
 On 17 October, the emperor ordered Stadl to return to Philippsburg with his regiment.
-In 1680, the regiment accompanied Stadl to Konstanz where it remained till 1689.
+In 1680, Stadl was appointed commander of Konstanz and his regiment accompanied him.
+In following years, Stadl raised 2,000 recruits, but part of them were transferred to other regiments.
+Stadl did not accompany his regiment in any campaign and remained all these years in Konstanz.

 From July to September 1689, during the Nine Years' War (1688–97), the regiment took part in the siege of Mainz.
 In April 1691, 5 companies of the regiment were sent to Szathmar in Hungary.
 In July 9 other companies were sent to Northern Italy.
 Only 2 companies remained in Konstanz.

-On 1 July 1694, Carl Egom Reichsgraf (Imperial Count) von Fürstenberg-Möskirchen became proprietor of the regiment.
+On 28.
+May 1694, FM Stadl died and, on 1 July, Carl Egon Reichsgraf (Imperial Count) von Fürstenberg-Möskirchen became proprietor of the regiment.

 By the time of the War of the Spanish Succession, the regiment counted four battalions.